 Object Description • Client The management client for which the configuration below applies.
-Authentication Method Authentication Method can be set to one of the following values: ■ None: authentication is disabled and login is not possible.
-Local : use the local user database on the switch stack for authentication.
-RADIUS : use a remote RADIUS server for authentication. ■ TACACS+: use a remote TACACS+ server for authentication.
-Methods that involves remote servers are timed out if the remote servers are offline.
-In this case the next method is tried.
-Each method is tried from left to right and continues until a method either approves or rejects a user.
-If a remote server is used for primary authentication it is recommended to configure secondary authentication as 'local'.
-This will enable the management client to login via the local user database if none of the configured authentication servers are alive.
+Authentication Method Authentication Method can be set to one of the following values: ■ None: authentication is disabled and login is not possible. ■ local: use the local user database on the switch stack for authentication. ■ RADIUS: use a remote RADIUS server for authentication. ■ TACACSt+: use a remote TACACS+ server for authentication. • Fallback Enable fallback to local authentication by checking this box.
+If none of the configured authentication servers are alive, the local user database is used for authentication.
+This is only possible if the Authentication Method is set to something else than 'none or 'local'.